shborg-lua/lua-nvl-utils/README.md

 # NVL Library: nvl.utils

-This library is part of the nvl project.
+This library is part of the NVL project and is currently in early development.
+Please note that it is a work in progress.

 ## Scope

-The library provides commonly used functions and classes for Lua development.
+The NVL Library offers a collection of commonly used functions and classes designed for Lua and Neovim runtimes.

 ### Sources

-- neovim/runtime/lua/shared.lua: Copied all functions which can be used in any Lua runtime.
+- `neovim/runtime/lua/shared.lua`: Contains all functions that can be utilized in any Lua runtime environment.

 ## Credits

-Many thanks to the following teams/developers.
+Special thanks to the following teams and developers:

-- Neovim: The Neovim team
+- Neovim Team
-- tjdevries: author of plenary.nvim and telescope.nvim
+- tjdevries: Author of `plenary.nvim` and `telescope.nvim`

+Feel free to reach out for further information or if you encounter any issues.